waitandhope123/SCSM-v11.2-QuantumGravityConsciousness/math/formulas.md

 - This is the formal expression behind the “permeable boundary” and the idea that certain states (NDE, REM sleep, etc.) modulate coupling strength.

 ---

-This `formulas.md` file is meant as a bridge between the **compressed physics** in the main README and the **full LaTeX** in `math/Lagrangian.tex`.
-It gives readers enough context to see what each symbol and equation is doing without needing to parse the full formal derivations.